 "True, the brickwork is still in fine condition, but otherwise there are only the doors that are in fair condition.
 Floors, walls and foundation are crumbling; the window frames are decayed from heavy rains and snows.
 Plumbing very bad, that is the old plumbing.
 Steps leading to first floor of McMicken Hall in poor shape.
 The lions may weather a few more years, say 10 or 15 years more or less."

 Incorrect predictions about the lifespan of Mick and Mack aside, UC agreed with this assessment of the building.

 President Walters proposed a post-war renovation plan that included $1 million for a new McMicken Hall.
-By January 1945, an architect was chosen: Cincinnati's Harry Hake.
+By January 1945, he chose an architect: Cincinnati's Harry Hake.
 He'd rebuild McMicken in a similar Georgian style to the original.

 World War II ended in September 1945 and UC began to get serious about replacing McMicken.
-Unfortunately, by December 1947 when the university finally got around to making formal plans, building costs had skyrocketed and the original $1 million projected price tag of the project had leapt to more than $1.8 million (about $20.2 million in 2018).
-The university elected to cut costs by repurposing 650,000 bricks from the original building—just like the one that was infamously incorporated into the Golden Gate Bridge.
+Unfortunately, by December 1947 when the university finally got around to making formal plans, building costs had skyrocketed, and the original $1 million projected price tag of the project had surged to more than $1.8 million (about $20.2 million in 2018).
+The university elected to cut costs by repurposing 650,000 bricks from the original building—just like the one that UC alum Joseph Strauss infamously incorporated into the Golden Gate Bridge.
 They'd start in April and shoot for an 18-month timeline.